akashdeep789-proj/Doorclinik/README.md

 MongoDB with Mongoose
 Passport.js for authentication
 Connect-Mongo for session storage
+Hugging Face API for AI-powered summarization and NLP features Cloudflare for AI Image Generation
 Socket.IO for real-time communication
 Cloudinary SDK for image uploads
 Express-Session & Flash for sessions and notifications